jetstream-cloud/js2docs/docs/ui/horizon/intro.md

 ![](/images/JS2-CILogin-Screen.png){ align=right ; width=50% }

-2. **CILogin Authentication**
+2. **CILogon Authentication**

-* You will be directed to a CILogin page to permit authorization the first time and any time your are using a new browser or your credentials go stale.</br></br>
+* You will be directed to a CILogon page to permit authorization the first time and any time your are using a new browser or your credentials go stale.</br></br>
 * If you have linked institutional, Google, Orcid, or other credentials, you'll be able to use those to authenticate. <p>

-We know ***ACCESS-CI*** credentials work correctly so we will show that in our example.
+We know ***ACCESS-CI*** credentials work correctly so we will show that in our example and recommend using those unless you are 100% sure you have linked credentials PREVIOUSLY in CILogon

 !!! note "Other intstitution credentials"

-     Please note that other CILogin credentials (i.e. for your home institution or Google) must be set up outside of this process.
+     Please note that other CILogon credentials (i.e. for your home institution or Google) must be set up outside of this process.
 Follow these [Linking instructions](https://identity.access-ci.org/id-linking){target=_blank} to link your home institution or other organization (e.g. Google, ORCID, etc) credentials.

 ---